DerfJagged/vst/mame4all/README.md

 # mame4all

-This is a pre-compiled version of osresearch's [mame4all-pi](https://github.com/osresearch/mame4all-pi) fork for vector games for use with v.st.
+This is a pre-compiled version of osresearch's [mame4all-pi](https://github.com/osresearch/mame4all-pi) fork for vector games on a Raspberry Pi 3b (v1.2) for use with v.st.

 ## Usage